-The only motives behind these measurements are aesthetic symmetry and balance.
+The only motives behind these measurements are aesthetic symmetry and balance between major muscle groups.
 22” upper legs won’t help you squat 300 lbs, nor will 17.5” biceps leave you with 500 Tinder matches.

 Those results require a little extra work, particularly a successful strength training program and — you know — not letting your ego control your personality!

-(If these formulas look familiar, you might know them better as the “Adonis Index,” which, we’ll admit, sounds a hell of a lot cooler.)
+(If these formulas look familiar, you might know them better as the “Adonis Index,” which, we’ll admit, sounds a lot cooler.)

-To transform your physique into the modern-day Hercules or Dionysus, you need to wage a two-part battle: bulking up and torching considerable body fat.
+If you want to look like a Greek God, transforming your physique into the modern-day Hercules or Dionysus, you need to wage a two-part battle: bulking up and torching considerable fat.

 Now, why is 8-10% the unofficial Grecian ideal?

-When you plummet to sub-10% body fat, you’ll start to see your abs chipping through, veins bulging through your biceps and forearms, and less doughy muscles.
+When you plummet to sub-10%, you’ll start to see your abs chipping through, veins bulging through each upper arm and forearm, and lean legs.

-However, anything below 8% and maintaining that Poseidon-style build could mean dehydrating yourself, weakening your bones, and risking malnutrition.
+However, anything below 8% and maintaining that Greek God build could mean dehydrating yourself, weakening your bones, and risking malnutrition.